-These haunted places in Pittsburgh may be scattered across western Pennsylvania, but have one thing in common: an urban legend based on paranormal activity, developed over years and decades.
+These haunted places in Pittsburgh, PA may be scattered across western Pennsylvania, but have one thing in common: an urban legend based on paranormal activity, developed over years and decades.
 Each of these has its own ghost story, some involving zombies, ghouls or spirits; others involving murder mysteries and folklore.
 Pittsburgh has many old restaurants, cemeteries, taverns and colleges that are supposedly haunted or have tales of horror.

 Will you dare to visit and find out for yourself what makes these places so haunted and legendary?
 Some of the sites are on private property, so please do not trespass.
 Always obtain permission if you are headed somewhere outside of a public setting.

 If you know of other Pennsylvania sites that are haunted, please email me by clicking here and it will be considered for inclusion in the list.

 On the top floor of the Bruce Residence Hall is located Room 1201, a banquet hall that is used for catered special events.
 There have been many accounts over the years of paranormal activity in the room: cold spots, objects moving, and the feelings of spiritual presences while otherwise alone.
 The ghosts are believed to be those of two women who committed suicide many years ago in the room.
 Though relatively harmless, these occurrences have left several workers and visitors to 1201 unnerved and happy to be out of this haunted house!